Blue and White Pumpkins Inspired by Wedgwood Jasperware

 Fall is almost here!
 Every year, I like to find a new way to decorate a few pumpkins in a style I admire or decorate with.
 My first try was decoupaged chinoiserie pumpkins, which I absolutely loved.
-Last year, I decorated a metal pumpkin with transfer images.
-This year, I wanted to decorate pumpkins to look like Wedgwood blue and white Jasperware!
+Last year, I decorated a metal pumpkin with flower transfers.
+This year, I wanted to decorate blue and white pumpkins to look like Wedgwood Jasperware!

 I have never seen anything like it, but in my mind, it was a great idea, so I gave it a go!